 How to get started with Docker Swarm orchestration

-The Docker Engine 1.12 is designed around four core principles: simple yet powerful with a “just works” user experience, resilient zero single-point-of-failure architecture, secure by default with automatically generated certificates, and backwards compatibility with existing components.
+The docker CE is designed around four core principles: simple yet powerful with a “just works” user experience, resilient zero single-point-of-failure architecture, secure by default with automatically generated certificates, and backwards compatibility with existing components.
 Thanks to the ease of use, this introductory guide is suitable for anyone looking to get started with Docker Swarm orchestration.
 No prior knowledge of containers is necessary, but if you wish, you can get acquainted with Docker by checking out a starters guide for how to install WordPress with Docker.

 Deploying CoreOS nodes

-One of the easiest ways of running Docker is deploying a CoreOS host in which Docker comes pre-installed.
-CoreOS itself is a container optimised operating system that employs many of the Docker features out of the box.
+One of the easiest ways of running docker is deploying a CoreOS host in which docker comes pre-installed.
+CoreOS itself is a container optimised operating system that employs many of the docker features out of the box.
 Deploying a CoreOS server is fast and simple using a short Initialization Script called cloud-config, which is commonly used to bootstrap together a CoreOS cluster along with the required services.
-However, in this case, Docker does not require any specific settings to start, but you may still wish to learn about the operating system itself with the article the rise of CoreOS.
+However, in this case, docker does not require any specific settings to start, but you may still wish to learn about the operating system itself with the article the rise of CoreOS.

 For this guide, you will need to deploy three cloud servers: a manager and two worker nodes.
 Each of the nodes in the swarm cluster can act in either role and may be promoted or demoted even during runtime.
-If you are ready to get started, log into your UpCloud control panel and select to Deploy a server under the Servers menu.
+If you are ready to get started, log into your UpCloud control panel and select to Deploy server in the Servers menu.

-- Select the availability zone for your node.
+- Select the location for your node.

 - Pick a configuration, the smallest is fine.